oomek/attractplus/Layouts.md

 -  `glyph_size` - Get the height in pixels of the capital letter.
 Useful if you want to set the textbox height to match the letter height.
 -  `char_spacing` - Get/set the spacing factor between letters.
 Default value is `1.0`.
 -  `line_spacing` - Get/set the spacing factor between lines.
 Default value is `1.0` At values `0.75` or lower letters start to overlap.
 For uppercase texts it's around `0.5` It's advised to use this property with the new align modes.
--  `outline` 🔶 - Get/set the thickness of the outline applied to text.
-Value is set in pixels and can be fractional.
-Default value is `0.0`
+-  `outline` 🔶 - Get/set the thickness of the outline applied to the text.
+Default value is `0.0`.
 -  `bg_outline` 🔶 - Get/set the thickness of the outline applied to the background.
-Value is set in pixels and can be fractional.
 Default value is `0.0`
 -  `style` - Get/set the text style.
 Can be a combination of one or more of the following (i.e. `Style.Bold | Style.Italic`):
    -  `Style.Regular` (default)
    -  `Style.Bold`